yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

 Analyze your customer's needs.

-- Customer's background, situation, needs and technical requirements
+- Customer's background, situation, needs and technical requirements.

-- Current customer infrastructure and architecture
+- Current customer infrastructure and architecture.

-- Potential issues, objectives and blockers
+- Potential issues, objectives and blockers.

 **Step 2: Design a proof of concept solution (60 minutes)**